Kofi-B-Nimo/Premier-League-23-24-Full-Season-Analysis/NOTES.md

 That breakdown is up next — and will take shape through side-by-side radar charts and direct stat comparisons.

+‼️**I will note I initially had difficulty figuring out how I'd be able to visualize the different mtrics on a radar chart due to the difference in number ranges from metric to metric.
+After pondering on the matter for awhile; having a ranking system for each metric, for every team, to display performance was where I eventually settled.
+So rather than raw numbers, the radar chart reflects how well teams performed against the field (other Premier League teams).**

 # Step 7: Arsenal v.
 Manchester City